SuffolkLITLab/EfileProxyServer/docs/adr/001-java-cxf-for-soap.md

 ### C# and built in SOAP Capabilities

 * `+` C# is the only choice here that has SOAP builtin to the standard library.
 So it's likely to not have support dropped.
 * `+` Tyler has provided a minimally working C# implementation that can login a user.
-* `+` I think Tyler themselves use C# (they've mentioned working with Microsoft tooling elsewhere), so the chance of SOAP library incompatibilites is lower
+* `+` I think Tyler themselves use C# (they've mentioned working with Microsoft tooling elsewhere), so the chance of SOAP library incompatibilities is lower
 * `-` No one on our team (Quinten, David, Bryce, or any volunteers) have strong C# or .NET skills
 * `-` There was an issue with the C# working example working on .NET CORE / .NET 5.0 (the cross platform version of .NET).
 This means we would either need significant C# knowledge to work through the issues, or we would need to pay for and host a windows VM / container to run the server on.